 Thomas Jefferson “T.J.”
 Anderson, Jr. is an American composer, conductor, orchestrator and educator.
 Early life Born in Coatesville, Pennsylvania, Anderson has written over 80 works ranging from operas and symphonies to choral pieces, chamber music, and band music.
 He has composed commissioned works for the Bill T. Jones/Arnie Zane Dance Company and cellist Yo Yo Ma.

 Calvin B. Ball III is an American Democratic politician who serves as the county executive of Howard County, Maryland.
 He is the first African-American to hold this office.
 On Thursday, November 9, 2017, Ball announced his candidacy for County Executive for the 2018 Election.
-On November 7, 2018 Ball won against incumbent Republican Allan Kittleman.
+On November 7, 2018, Ball defeated incumbent Republican Allan Kittleman.
 He was sworn in as the new County Executive on December 3, 2018.

 Lou Bellamy is an American stage director, actor, producer, entrepreneur, and educator.
 He is the founder and artistic director, Emeritus of Penumbra Theatre Company in St. Paul, Minnesota.
 He taught at the University of Minnesota from 1979 until his retirement as an associate professor in 2011.